Doctor Who specials (2022): Critical response

-Rotten Tomatoes ratings per episode for the 2022 specials.

 On the review aggregator website Rotten Tomatoes, % of reviews are positive, with an average rating of /10 for all three specials.
 Critics felt that the specials were an improvement on the previous series.

-ScreenRants Craig Elvy wrote that the "2022 specials are avoiding the mistakes that killed Flux", explaining that the standalone episodic format serves the story better than the seralised format of Flux.
+Screen Rants Craig Elvy wrote that the "2022 specials are avoiding the mistakes that killed Flux", explaining that the standalone episodic format serves the story better than the seralised format of Flux.
 Writing for The Mary Sue, Sarah Barrett ranked the specials as the fourteenth best series of modern Doctor Who.

 "Eve of the Daleks" was praised for its comedic tone.
-ScreenRants Mark Donaldson labeled the episode "Chibnall's funniest Doctor Who script".
+Screen Rants Mark Donaldson labeled the episode "Chibnall's funniest Doctor Who script".
 Den of Geek's Andrew Blair felt that both "Eve of the Daleks" and "The Power of the Doctor" were among the best Thirteenth Doctor episodes.

 Diane Darcy with Comic Book Resources (CBR noted the parallels between the romantic relationship of the Tenth Doctor and Rose and the Thirteenth Doctor and Yaz, writing that "history seemingly repeated itself, but somehow worse than before".
 CBRs Maddie Davis stated that "Chibnall undoubtedly dropped the ball there" and felt it represented a wider problem in the media with a lack of LGBTQ+ television writers.
 Many critics felt the Thasmin plotline was queerbaiting, and /Films BJ Colangelo felt it had an intentional lack of closure.
 Some viewers criticised the resolution of this story arc.